emberjs/rfcs/0000-ember-data-partial-record-loading.md

    `startedAt` and `finishedAt` properties, there's no need to fetch the `finishedAt` for builds that are still running.
 There should be a way to
     specify a conditions for a given field.

+3. Saving.
+If some of the properties are missing, we can't serialize a full record, because missing properties would be overwritten.
+I think that the default behaviour should be to raise an error if such a situation occurs, that is: someone wants to save an incomplete record.
+That said, it should be possible to customize this and send only loaded properties.

 # Drawbacks